 - 4.5.1 Whenever possible you should always decline, politely, any gifts or hospitality offered to you as a result of your work as an officer.
-When this is not possible, without causing offence you may accept the gift or hospitality but you must report it to your line manager. - 4.5.2 Even if you decline or accept an offer you must record all gifts and hospitality considered to be equal to or above the value of £10 that are offered to you in the course of your duties for the Council.
-These include those from Councillors, contractors, other public bodies, partner organisations, consultants or others with whom you have a business relationship. - 4.5.3 A central register is kept by the Democratic Services Manager & Deputy Monitoring Officer (and a copy should be provided to HR for inclusion on the employees personnel file) for recording gifts/hospitality, their value, the person or organisation offering them and whether they were accepted.
-A form for registering these is attached as Appendix 3 to this document. - 4.5.4 If you are not sure about how to react to such offers you should seek advice from your line manager or Head of Service. - 4.5.5 You must: - (a) declare any gifts or hospitality in a timely and accurate manner - (b) raise any concerns about a potential gift or offer of hospitality with your manager as soon as you become aware of it. - 4.5.6 Failure to declare any gifts or hospitality in accordance with this Code will be considered a disciplinary offence and one of the sanctions that could be imposed is dismissal.
+When this is not possible, without causing offence you may accept the gift or hospitality but you must report it to your line manager. - Even if you decline or accept an offer you must record all gifts and 4.5.2 hospitality considered to be equal to or above the value of £10 that are offered to you in the course of your duties for the Council.
+These include those from Councillors, contractors, other public bodies, partner organisations, consultants or others with whom you have a business relationship. - 4.5.3 A central register is kept by the Democratic Services Manager & Deputy Monitoring Officer (and a copy should be provided to HR for inclusion on the employee's personnel file) for recording gifts/hospitality, their value, the person or organisation offering them and whether they were accepted.
+A form for registering these is attached as Appendix 3 to this document. - If you are not sure about how to react to such offers you should seek 4.5.4 advice from your line manager or Head of Service.

+- (a) declare any gifts or hospitality in a timely and accurate manner - (b) raise any concerns about a potential gift or offer of hospitality with your manager as soon as you become aware of it. - Failure to declare any gifts or hospitality in accordance with this Code will 4.5.6 be considered a disciplinary offence and one of the sanctions that could be imposed is dismissal.